PlumpBlender/blender/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

    .. method:: setActionFrame(frame[, layer])

       Set the current frame of the action playing in the supplied layer.
-      Layer defaults to 0 if no value is passed.

-      :arg layer: The layer where you want to set the frame
+      :arg layer: The layer where you want to set the frame, default to 0 if no value passed.
       :type layer: integer
       :arg frame: The frame to set the action to
       :type frame: float